DlyanRutter/admissions/README.md

 Predict student admissions based on GPA, class rank, and test scores.
 Will use deep neural network.
-Trying out various formats using TensorFlow
+Trying out various formats using TensorFlow.
+Will also establish a network using Keras and compare accuracy